Is Marijuana Legal in Florida?

 Becoming a Medical Marijuana Caregiver in Florida

-To become a Caregiver, you must be over 21 and must:
+To become a caregiver, you must be over 21 and must:

 (i) agree in writing to assist the Qualified Patient’s medical use of marijuana;